Tammy Wynette: 1985–1998: Commercial comeback, collaborations and final years

 As Wynette's career entered the 1990s, several new team members were hired to manage her business affairs.
-This included Epic vice president Mark Martinovich who had to convince the Nashville establishment that Wynette was still marketable.
+These included Epic vice president Mark Martinovich, who had to convince the Nashville establishment that Wynette was still marketable.
 Martinovich had her perform in more diverse settings, including The Bottom Line venue in Greenwich Village.
 Other new ventures included Wynette recording with British group the KLF.
 In 1991, they collaborated on the song, "Justified and Ancient (Stand by the JAMs)".
 KLF member Bill Drummond was a fan of Wynette's and personally called to ask her permission to record the track.
 Wynette accepted and Drummond helped produce it.
 Although she had difficulty singing in-time to the track, the song was pieced together by studio engineers when Drummond returned to England.
 The dance-pop song centering around an imaginary setting called "Mu Mu Land" was considered a departure from Wynette's previous recordings in terms of song choice and production.
 It became a chart success.
 By 1992, the single was being routinely played on MTV and reached number one in 18 countries.

 In 1993, Wynette joined with Loretta Lynn and Dolly Parton to record the studio album Honky Tonk Angels.
 Parton herself explained that she wanted to make the project "before one of us goes".
 Consisting of classic country recordings performed in three-part harmonies, the album reunited Wynette with Steve Buckingham.
 Several selections on the project were penned by the trio, including one composed by Wynette herself.
 Honky Tonk Angels reached number six on the Billboard country albums chart and number 42 on the Billboard 200.
-It was Wynette's first top ten Billboard album in 18 years and her first album in 22 years to certify gold in the United States.
+It was Wynette's first top ten US album in 18 years and her first album in 22 years to certify gold in the United States.
 AllMusic's Kelly McCartney called it "a fun listen" while the Songwriters Hall of Fame described it as a "landmark album".